 - Average Accounts Receivables (net) = ($40,000 + $60,000) / 2 = $50,000.

 By using the formula of Accounts receivables turnover, we get –

-- On an average Colgate’s accounts receivables turnover has been around 10x.
+- On average Colgate’s accounts receivables turnover has been around 10x.

-- Higher Receivables Turnover implies higher frequency of converting receivables into cash
+- Higher Receivables Turnover implies a higher frequency of converting receivables into cash.

 - We note that P&G Receivable turnover ratio is slightly higher than Colgate.

 - Unilever’s Receivables turnover is closer to that of Colgate.

 Use of Accounts Receivables Turnover

 - It is an efficiency ratio.
 It is used to see how many times accounts receivables have been collected during a fiscal year.